yeqing97/KGDDP-biomarker/README.md

 ### Model Architecture
 <details>
-<summary>The KGDDP (Knowledge Graph Enhanced Disease Diagnosis Predictor) model is a deep learning architecture designed to leverage heterogeneous graph data for disease diagnosis prediction.
-The model integrates various types of biological interactions using graph neural networks.
-Click to expand for the key components of the model:</summary>

 1. **Input Features**:
    - **`in_feats`**: Input feature size, representing the dimensionality of the feature vectors for the nodes in the graph.